Which Insurance Coverages Apply to a Hit-and-Run?

 - Supports your insurer's fraud review process (proving this was a real accident)

 Many states have specific reporting timelines.
-For example, in Massachusetts, if a crash causes injury, death, or over $1,000 in damage, you must submit a Motor Vehicle Crash Operator Report within five days.
-Keep in mind that only about 50% of hit-and-run drivers involved in fatal crashes are eventually caught — making your own documentation even more critical for protecting your claim.
+In California, for example, you must file an SR-1 report with the DMV within 10 days if the accident involves injury or property damage over $1,000.
+Only about 50% of hit-and-run drivers involved in fatal crashes are eventually caught — making your own documentation even more critical for protecting your claim.
+For a complete step-by-step walkthrough, see our guide on how to file a car insurance claim.

 The Role of Witnesses and Surveillance